Whether at the pool, beach, or on a hike in the summer a question many parents face is how to navigate summertime treats.

 What it comes down to is that there is no right or wrong answer here, but establishing what you are open to will help you both to be clearer with your kids and to stick to your decision if (when) the whining starts.

 Once you have that clarity in mind (and are on the same page as your partner, if there is one in the picture), then it’s time to communicate with the kids.

-You can approach these conversations in different ways.
-You can have a family meeting to come up with an approach that will have everyone’s buy-in is one option.
-This approach allows for consistency across situations, which for some kids and parents is helpful.
+One option is to have a family meeting to come up with an approach that will have everyone’s buy-in.
+This allows for consistency across situations, which for some kids and parents is helpful.
 If you go this route, offering reminders on the way to excursions can be helpful.

 Another option is to discuss the expectations of the day on the way to your outing.
 This approach allows for more flexibility depending on the situation, if that is helpful for your family.
 Having the conversations right beforehand can also help to keep expectations at the forefront of people’s minds.

 No matter which way you approach the conversation, though, making sure everyone is on the same page ahead of time and then sticking to your guns when (if) your kids ask for an exception is really important.